AstarVienna/METIS_Simulations/Simulations/README.md

 nCores = 8
 ```

-Number of cores to use
+Number of cores to use.
+The code will check and will always use at least one core, and at most 1 core less than the number of cores on the machine.

 ```
-doStatid = True
+doStatic = True
 ```
 Generated static calibration files.